KEDGERS/Draft/AIOps_Containers_Anomaly_Detection.md

 Let’s put these thoughts aside and ask ourselves: What are containers in detail?
 If we look at the corresponding documentation of Kubernetes we only find explanations about [“Why to use containers?“](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/#why-containers) and lots of [references to Docker](https://kubernetes.io/docs/concepts/containers/images/).
 Docker itself explains containers as [“a standard unit of software“](https://www.docker.com/resources/what-container).
 Their explanations provide a general overview but do not reveal much of the underlying “magic“.

 Eventually, people tend to imagine containers as lightweight virtual machines (VMs) that start up fast, which technically does not come close to the real world.
 A container is a lightweight **virtual runtime**, its primary purpose is to provide software isolation.
-A significant architectural shift toward containers is underway, and this architectural shift comes with new operational challenges.
-The well-understood challenges include orchestration, networking, and configuration — In fact there are many active software projects addressing these issues.
+This architectural shift comes with new operational challenges, the well-understood challenges include orchestration, networking, and configuration — In fact there are many active software projects addressing these issues.
 However, the significant operational challenge of monitoring containers is much less well-understood.
 Most of the existing  monitoring solutions cover the traditional stack:

 -   Application performance monitoring instruments your custom code to identify and pinpoint bottlenecks or errors